 One of the most powerful applications of computer vision is in the healthcare sector, as it can save more lives.

-As computer vision can be trained to identify objects in digital images, it can be used to detect disease and illness at an early stage from X-rays, MRIs, or CT scans.
+As the solution can be trained to identify objects in digital images, it can be used to detect disease and illness at an early stage from X-rays, MRIs, or CT scans.

 Deep learning algorithms can be trained from patient data to find common disease patterns.
 For example, in the case of melanoma, using the combination of neural networks and computer vision, the image of the patient’s skin is analyzed in seconds and compared to the predefined dataset.
 This process can be faster and more accurate to detect if the patient has signs of harmful disease.